 This report has been prepared following the guidelines of the Government Finance Officers Association (GFOA) of the United States and Canada and the Governmental Accounting Standards Board (GASB).
 The GFOA awards a Certificate of Achievement for Excellence in Financial Reporting to governmental units that publish an easily readable and efficiently organized Comprehensive Annual Financial Report whose contents conform to program standards.
 Such reports must satisfy both generally accepted accounting principles and applicable legal requirements.
 The GFOA awarded the certificate to the Town of New Hartford for all fiscal years between 2009 & 2017.
 2009 was the first year that the Town ever received an award of this type.
-The Town of New Hartford Board of Finance chose not to apply for recognition in 2018.
+The Town of New Hartford Board of Finance has chosen not to apply for the recognition since 2018 (the award is not free).

 A Certificate of Achievement, which is valid for one year only, is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment for a government unit and its management.
-We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements and are submitting it to the GFOA to determine eligibility for another certificate.
+We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements.